nuta/operating-system-in-1000-lines/website/en/10-process.md

 ## Scheduler

 In the previous experiment, we directly called the `switch_context` function to specify the "next process to execute".
-However, this method becomes complicated when determining "which process to switch to next" as the number of processes increases.
-So, let's implement a "scheduler" that decides the next process.
+However, this method becomes complicated when determining which process to switch to next as the number of processes increases.
+To solve the issue, let's implement a *"scheduler"*, a kernel prgoram which decides the next process.

 The following `yield` function is the implementation of the scheduler:

 > [!TIP]
 >
-> "Yield" means "to give up" in English.
-It's often used as the name for an API that processes call voluntarily, with the connotation of "giving up the resource of CPU time".
+> The word "yield" is often used as the name for an API which allows giving up the CPU to another process voluntarily.

 ```c:kernel.c
 struct process *current_proc; // Currently running process